realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Tailor_your_resume.md

 This is especially important if you are transitioning from another industry into the tech field.

 For example, troubleshooting is a skill often used in job descriptions for Automation Engineers.
 So, highlight examples from your work experience that demonstrate your ability to identify and fix problems.

+The job experience section is the right place to list your soft skills.

+These are non-technical traits and behaviors that relate to how you work.